Singlife Travel Insurance—MoneySmart Review (2026)

 Trip cancellation & delay

-If your trip is cancelled for any reason (except for last-minute decisions), Singlife offers some of the most generous compensation.
-With Singlife Plus and Prestige, you receive up to $20,000 in compensation and coverage for 50% of all your travel expenses, entertainment, and accommodations.
+Additionally, Singlife offers a Cancel For Any Reason optional cover.
+If your trip is cancelled for any reason (subject to certain terms detailed in their policy wording), Singlife offers some of the most generous compensation.
+With Singlife Prestige, you receive up to $7,500 in compensation and coverage for 60% of all your travel expenses, entertainment, and accommodations.

 Baggage loss & damage